hvpachisia/chicago_transport_crime/README.md

 #### COVID-19 Impact Analysis

-I then wanted to understand the effects of the COVID-19 pandemic on crime rates in Chicago.
+I also wanted to understand the effects of the COVID-19 pandemic on crime rates in Chicago.
 The integration of COVID-19 case data allowed for this exploration of how the pandemic influenced crime dynamics across different community areas and crime types.
 I found that there was a sharp decline in overall crime rates during the early stages of the pandemic, likely due to lockdown measures and reduced public presence.
 However, the impact varied by type of crime:

 ![image](https://github.com/macs30123-s24/final-project-chicago-crime/assets/30920386/5afd843b-6c27-489b-b172-eb5bac48d050)